framesurge/perseus/docs/0.3.x/en-US/plugins/writing.md

 -   The name of the plugin as a `&str`, which should be the name of the crate the plugin is in (or the name of a larger app with some extension) (**all plugins MUST have unique names**)
 -   A [functional actions](:plugins/functional) registrar function, which is given some functional actions and then extends them
 -   A [control actions](:plugins/control) registrar, which is given some control actions and then extends them
--   Whether or not the plugin should only run at `tinker`-time (see below)
+-   The environment for the plugin to run in (see below)

 Here's an example of a very simple plugin that adds a static alias for the project's `Cargo.toml`, creates an about page, and prints the working directory at [tinker](:plugins/tinker)-time (taken from [here](https://github.com/arctic-hen7/perseus/blob/main/examples/plugins/src/plugin.rs)):